Home Page www.cosmomyth.com/quakestar.org

 The Circular Stone Zodiac of Dendera, Egypt -The most dynamic image of the heavens ever created

-The circular Zodiac of Dendera was carefully carved and blasted from its stone ceiling by Napoleon's Army of Discovery, composed of the noted savants who once again re-introduced Egyptian wisdom, science, and beauty to the entire world.
+The circular Zodiac of Dendera was carved and blasted from its stone ceiling by thieves some time after its discovery by Napoleon's Army and the noted savants and scientists who once again re-introduced Egyptian wisdom, science, and beauty to the entire world.
 Like all things from the ancient world, the stone zodiac is not a simple image which portrays one idea.
 The cultural philosophy and worldview of the ancient people saw everything as a part of the universe -where every part helps to define everything else.
 Therefore, their every thought contained many levels of meaning.
 It would not be too outrageous to claim that the Zodiac of Dendera could be an amalgamation of myth, science, history, geometry, and religion.
 Even more than 100 years ago, Sir J. Norman Lockyer in The Dawn of Astronomy (p.
 135) speaking about this very Zodiac of Dendera, remarked, “It is impossible to disconnect Egyptian mythology from astronomy.”

 The workmanship and design of this artwork is amazing.
 Anyone can easily see that this is not a simple image which focuses upon representing a single theme.
 This is apparent because there are myriads of forms -some of them walking along the inner rim of the Great Circle -others suspended in space above and below the familiar zodiac figures of the ecliptic.
 Twelve figures support the exterior of the Great Circle.
 These figures are most unusually arranged and disposed with four groups of kneeling falcon-headed deities who face one another, and four erect and solitary female goddesses, who face one another on one side, as they are back-to-back in the next quarter section.
 Then, beyond these "heaven-holders", on two sides of the work are rectangles patterned with rows of chevrons, symbol of water, which must represent the Milky Way Galaxy, the stream of the heavenly waters.
 This is apparent because when we look at the night sky we see the heavenly stream of the Milky Way cross the zodiac at Gemini/Taurus, and also at the opposite side of the sky at Sagittarius/Scorpio.
 The Dendera Zodiac precisely shows the chevron rectangles below Gemini/Taurus on one side, and below Sagittarius/Scorpio on the other side.